LattePandaTeam/Docs/docs/content/iota_edition/io_playability_Internal.md

 | **MCU** | **MCU Power Control** | OFF *(Default)* | Onboard MCU remains **inactive** until the system is powered on via the power button.        |
 |                   |            | ON           | Onboard MCU stays **active immediately** upon power connection(before OS boot).
 Useful for pre-boot sensor control or automation. |

+!!! note

-⚠️ **Note:** Once Auto Power-On is set to ON, the Iota Board will automatically power on as soon as it receives power, regardless of the RTC battery.
+    Once Auto Power-On is set to ON, LattePanda board will automatically power on when it receives power, regardless of the RTC battery.

 ## M.2 E Key Slot